cloudprismedu/course-details/01-AWS-Cloud-Solutions-Architect.md

 ![aws-aolutions-architec](Images/aws-solutions-architect.png)

-AWS Solutions Architect training from CloudPrism Technologies, one of the top-nutch AWS training organization in Hyderabad, INDIA help you acquire complete knowledge and skills on AWS Cloud with real-world projects and case studies.
-Our AWS Cloud Solutions Architect course enables essential concepts, including Compute, Storage, Networking and Security, Advanced Architecting, Cloud Practitioning and System Operations.
+**AWS Solutions Architect** training course from CloudPrism Technologies, one of the top-nutch AWS training organization in Hyderabad, INDIA help you acquire complete knowledge and skills on AWS Cloud with real-world projects and case studies.
+Our **AWS Cloud Solutions Architect** course enables essential concepts, including Compute, Storage, Networking and Security, Advanced Architecting, Cloud Practitioning and System Operations.
 Our trainers have a decade of experience in AWS Cloud.
 They are working professional as AWS Professionals in top-nutch MNC and IT Compaines across the world.

-After completing the AWS Cloud Solutions Architect training from CloudPrism Technologies, every aspirant acquires a dream job in IT as a Cloud Solutions engineer.
-The trainers of CloudPrism Technologies help aspirants to understand the Amazon Web Services Concepts in an easy way and crack different job opportunities in the cloud computing world.
+After completing the **AWS Cloud Solutions Architect** training from CloudPrism Technologies, every aspirant acquires a dream job in IT as a Cloud Solutions engineer.
+The trainers of CloudPrism Technologies help, aspirants to understand the Amazon Web Services Concepts in an easy way and crack different job opportunities in the cloud computing world.

-Our AWS Cloud Solutions Architect Course cirrculam includes every advanced and industry trend AWS Concepts.
+Our **AWS Cloud Solutions Architect** Course cirrculam includes every advanced and industry trend AWS Concepts.
 Therefore, aspirants learn the best practices, upcoming trends, and core concepts in the AWS architecture and easily crack any interviews.
 The AWS Solutions Architect course is outlined top AWS elements, namely VPC, Route 53, VPN, ELB, EBS, S3, EFS, IAM, EC2, Auto Scaling Groups, CloudWatch, Systems Manager, RDS, CloudFront, AWS WAF, AWS Certificate Manager, AWS KMS and many more.

-## Key Highlights of Our Course:
+## Key Highlights of Course:

 -   Practical assignments for all services
 -   Learn from top IT experts having 18+ years of experience